The Ultimate Guide to Occitanie Beer Culture and Local Craft Breweries

 Is craft beer expensive in this region?

 It can be a bit more than mass-produced beer, but I find it’s usually worth it.
-You’re paying for quality ingredients and the passion that goes into making it.
+You’re paying for quality ingredients and the passion that goes into making artisan beer in France.
 Plus, supporting these local businesses feels good.

 Are there any beer festivals in Occitanie?